Lyr-7D1h/lssg/README.md

         |
     BlogModule: Render Token if applicable
         |
-    DefaultModule: Fallback rendering fo Token, it should render every kind of Token
+    DefaultModule: Fallback rendering of Token, it should render every kind of Token
 ```

 ## Roadmap